DanielC49/seam-rpc/README.md

 <img width="1940" height="829" alt="image" src="https://github.com/user-attachments/assets/8a4a8a8b-1b57-4c1e-b6bb-ebab81ba8a32" />

-# SeamRPC

-## About
+# About
-SeamRPC is a simple RPC library for client-server communication using TypeScript using Express for the server.
+SeamRPC is a simple RPC library for client-server communication using TypeScript and an Express server.

 Making requests to the server is as simple as calling a function and SeamRPC sends it to server for you under the hood.

-## Quick start
+# Quick start
+This guide will help you build a simple server and client with users and posts to demonstrate how to use the most essential features of SeamRPC.
+Check the rest of the documentation for more details and information regarding all of the features SeamRPC has to offer.

-### Server
+## Server
-Implement your API procedures in a TypeScript file.
+Each function/endpoint is called a procedure.
+It can accept input and can return output.
+You can group procedures in to different routes.
 It's recommended to split different routes into different files, all inside the same folder.
-You can also optionally include JSDoc comments for the functions.
-The returned value of an API function is sent from the server to the client.
-If an error is thrown in the API function in the server, the function throws an error in the client as well (Seam RPC internally responds with HTTP code 400 which the client interprets as an error).
+You can also optionally include JSDoc comments for each procedure.
+The returned value of an API procedure is sent from the server to the client.
+If an error is thrown in the API procedure in the server, the function throws an error in the client as well (Seam RPC internally responds with HTTP code 400 which the client interprets as an error).

-> **Note:** For consistency reasons between server and client API functions, Seam RPC requires all API functions to return a Promise.
+> **Note:** For consistency reasons between server and client API procedures, Seam RPC requires all API functions to return a Promise.

-**Example:**
+### Folder structure
+Let's start by defining the following folder structure.

 ```
 server-app
   ├─ index.ts